Multiplicity Estimates: a Morse-theoretic approach: General preliminaries

-In this case the Bernstein-Kushnirenko estimate holds even if one considers the number of solutions of a generic systems of equations with assigned Newton polyhedrons in $\C^n$.
-Indeed, after a generic translation one may assume that all solutions lie in $(\C^*)^n$ and apply the usual Bernstein-Kushnirenko theorem. \end{Rem}
+In this case the BKK estimate holds even if one considers the number of solutions of a generic system of equations with assigned Newton polyhedrons in $\C^n$.
+Indeed, after a generic translation one may assume that all solutions lie in $(\C^*)^n$ and apply the usual BKK theorem. \end{Rem}